Axway/api-builder-docs/content/en/docs/developer_guide/cli.md

 #### \--get-catalog

 If logged into the {{% variables/platform_prod_name %}} (see above), this command will present you with APIs from the [Unified Catalog](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html) available to you for use in your flows.
-This is an interactive command that allows you to choose which APIs for which you'd like to download specifications.
+This is an interactive command that allows you to choose which APIs for which you would like to download specifications.
 If you do not want to run this command when creating your project, you can always run the get-catalog command (see below) at any time in your project.
 Once run successfully, you will see new flow-nodes representing your chosen APIs in the flow editor.

 The examples below imagines a project named "marketing_api".